What is Xeomin?Xeomin discount prices start at just $965.80!

 It is very important that your doctor check your progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-Serious muscle reactions have been reported within hours to weeks after receiving this medicine.
+Serious muscle reactions have occurred within hours to weeks after receiving this medicine.
 If you start to have muscle weakness, loss of bladder control, or trouble with swallowing, talking, or breathing, call your doctor right away.
-In some situations, these problems could be life-threatening and may require treatment in a hospital or clinic.
+In some patients, these problems could be life-threatening and may require treatment in a hospital or clinic.

-This medicine may make your muscles weak and cause vision problems.
-Avoid driving, using machines, or doing anything else that could be dangerous if you feel weak or are not able to see well.
+This medicine may make your muscles weak and cause vision problems (eg, bleeding inside the eye).
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 This medicine may reduce blinking of the eye which can lead to an increased risk of eye problems (such as corneal exposure and ulcers).
 Tell your doctor right away if you have a reduced blinking of the eye.

 After you have received this medicine and your vision or muscle spasms are better, you may find that you are a lot more active than you were before.
 You should slowly increase your activities to allow time for your body to get stronger.
 Also, before you start an exercise program, check with your doctor.

 One part of this medicine is made from donated human blood.
 Some human blood products have transmitted certain viruses to people who have received them, although the risk is low.
 Human donors and donated blood are both tested for viruses to keep the transmission risk low.
 Talk with your doctor about this risk if you are concerned.